 Converting to/from normal registration

 If an applicant has a club event registered vehicle and wish to fully register the vehicle they must undertake the procedure for re-issue of registration.
-The club event registration would be cancelled and a refund issued.
-If an applicant has a normally registered vehicle and wishes to register the vehicle as a club event registration, the existing registration plates must be surrendered and the registration will be cancelled and refunded.
-The vehicle can then be registered as a club event registration without conducting an inspection, on production of the required documentation.
+The club event registration would be cancelled and, if applicable, a refund issued.
+If an applicant has a normally registered vehicle and wishes to register the vehicle as a club event registration, the existing registration plates must be surrendered and the registration will be cancelled and if applicable, a refund issued.
+The vehicle can then be registered as a club event registration subject to an inspection carried out by the club and on production of the required documentation.

 You will need to provide

 You will need to undertake the following in person at Service Tasmania shops: